 Remember, if you have any concerns we are here to help.
 Do contact us sooner rather than later if you are anxious about your child's work.

 Making Decisions

 Making decisions is never easy!
+You may enjoy all your subjects and find it difficult to choose.
 It is essential that you think very carefully regarding which subjects to study.

 Remember: